Good customer service is more than good PR. It is the best way to increase sales from the same customers and also earn recommendations.

 Am I the only traveler who just wants a straightforward answer?
 Lesson learned: “I will try” means “Please take a taxi.”

 As the late great radio personality Paul Harvey said when we spoke at a convention in Las Vegas, “For a company’s advertising strategy to work it has to be handled corporately and also individually.”
 Make sure each person in your organization knows how essential they are to good customer service.
 Good customer service is the best PR.

 Why not have a conversation with Patricia Fripp to discuss how you can gain a competitive advantage by improving your presentations?

-“Your presentations on storytelling and superstar sales presentations, and executive speech coaching has had a tremendous impact on our business.”
+“Your presentations on storytelling and superstar sales presentations, and executive speech coaching have had a tremendous impact on our business.”

 – Tom Esposito, Director Channel Marketing, Zebra Technologies

 Companies hire Patricia Fripp to help them gain the competitive edge that comes from perfecting their important conversations and presentations.